zivillian/ism7mqtt/README.md

 ## Firmware < 200

-The old firmware (Software < 200) uses a different port and SSL3 with cipher TLS_RSA_WITH_RC4_128_MD5 which is unsupported on all modern OS.
-You can use `oldism7proxy` as a proxy between ism7mqtt and your ism.
+The old firmware (Software < 200) uses a different port (9091). ism7config tries to automatically detect and save the port in the parameter.json.

 ## Cons